styiannis/best-fit-strip-pack/README.md

 [![NPM Version](https://img.shields.io/npm/v/best-fit-strip-pack)](https://www.npmjs.com/package/best-fit-strip-pack)
 [![Coverage Status](https://img.shields.io/coverallsCoverage/github/styiannis/best-fit-strip-pack)](https://coveralls.io/github/styiannis/best-fit-strip-pack?branch=main)

-A TypeScript implementation of the best-fit algorithm for the 2D rectangular [strip packing problem](#references).
+A TypeScript implementation of the online best-fit algorithm for the 2D rectangular [strip packing problem](https://en.wikipedia.org/wiki/Strip_packing_problem).
 The strip packing problem involves packing rectangles of varying dimensions into a strip of fixed width and infinite height, minimizing the total height used.

-This library implements the **online best-fit heuristic**, which places each rectangle in the position that minimizes the increase to the overall strip height.
-The algorithm processes rectangles sequentially in insertion order without any pre-sorting or post-processing, making it suitable for real-time scenarios where rectangles arrive one by one.
+The algorithm places each rectangle in the position that minimizes the increase to the overall strip height, processing items sequentially in insertion order without pre-sorting.
+This makes it suitable for real-time scenarios where rectangles arrive one by one.

-Based on the paper "_[The best-fit heuristic for the rectangular strip packing problem: An efficient implementation and the worst-case approximation ratio](#references)_" by Shinji Imahori and Mutsunori Yagiura.
+Based on the best-fit heuristic described in "[The best-fit heuristic for the rectangular strip packing problem: An efficient implementation and the worst-case approximation ratio](https://doi.org/10.1016/j.cor.2009.05.008)" by Shinji Imahori and Mutsunori Yagiura.

 ## Features